socram8888/orca.pet/tonyhax/index.md

 This is just a list of games that have been suggested to be checked but I've still not had time to look at them.

  * Cart World Series: has character naming.
 Suggested by [Filiberto](https://www.youtube.com/channel/UCdg5yHFdCLMCunRHMVAJ1aA) on a YouTube comment.
- * Castrol Honda VTR: the original branded version of XS Moto.
-Should have the same exploit.
-Suggested by [@FMecha](https://twitter.com/FMecha_EXE/status/1372921230676783107) on Twitter.

 Unexploitable games
 -------------------